 This article will cover what is pump-priming, what are self prime pump and how to do pump priming.

-what is pump priming?
+What is pump priming?

-Priming is the process in which the impeller of a centrifugal pump is submerged fully submerged in the fluid which is to be transfer with no any air trap inside.
+Priming is the process in which the impeller of a centrifugal pump is submerged fully submerged in the fluid which is to be transferred with no air trap inside.
 This process is essential prior to the pump’s startup.
 It is recommended to prime the centrifugal pump and then only start the pump.
 This can be considered as the initial step to prepare the pump for operation and avoid the dry running of the pump.

 Why pump priming is required | Is priming the pump is necessary?